The Health Benefits Of Hops & How To Get Them Without Boozing

-While the health benefits of hops are still being studied, what we do know is that the flower is loaded with antioxidants, polyphenols and beneficial essential oils such as linalool, which helps with oxidative stress.* With all of these compounds at play, emerging research shows hops might be able to help out with the following:
+This is likely because the flower is loaded with antioxidants, polyphenols and beneficial essential oils such as linalool, which helps with oxidative stress.* With all of these compounds at play, emerging research shows hops might be able to help out with the following:

 1. It can help you sleep.*

 First and foremost, hops is known for its calming properties.
 If you have trouble sleeping or you have a wonky schedule that wreaks havoc on your circadian rhythm, also known as your sleep-wake cycle, hops might be able to help.* In one study, researchers found that female nurses who worked rotating shifts were able to fall asleep faster and sleep better after having non-alcoholic beer for dinner in their off-hours when compared to a control group that did not drink the brew.*

 2. It can promote a better mood.*

 A next-generation relief from everyday stress, featuring hops.*

 Hops might help brighten your mood, too.* "A recent study showed that mild depression, anxiety and stress in otherwise healthy young adults was improved with daily supplementation of a hops dry extract over a 4-week period," says integrative gastroenterologist Marvin Singh, M.D.
 Functional medicine doctor Amy Shah, M.D. credits hops' mood-boosting properties to the way it interacts with the body's serotonin and melatonin receptors.

 3. It can help with hot flashes.*

 Hops may also help with hot flashes and other symptoms of menopause, according to another study.
 A flavonoid in hops, known as 8-prenylnaringenin, is a phytoestrogen, a plant-based compound that may behave like estrogen in the body.* However, more research is needed on this topic to determine the safety of long-term dosing.